dewitt4/Cloud-Custodain/README.md

 # AWS Janitor

-Identifies ec2 instances that are not conformant to an org tag policy and then take one of several configurable actions.
+Identifies ec2 instances that match a set of query filters and then take actions on them.

+Goals for the project are to help organizations manage their cloud spend rates by for example turning instances off at evening and starting them in the morning or terminating instances that aren't conformant with the organizations tag or security group policy.

 # Usage